Minnesota's official natural history museum and planetarium at the University of Minnesota

 In July 2018, the Bell Museum, Minnesota’s official natural history museum and planetarium, celebrated a grand reopening in a new building on the University of Minnesota’s St. Paul campus.

 To navigate the new building and exhibit spaces, the Bell Museum launched a mobile guide that serves a wide variety of visitors from the local community.
-This meant providing multi-language content for Spanish, Hmong, and Somali-speaking visitors as well as accessible tours for blind and low vision guests.
+This meant providing multi-language content for Spanish, Hmong, and Somali-speaking visitors as well as accessible tours for guests with low vision or no vision.

 Over 36 points of interest throughout the museum, the mobile guide brings visitors on a wondrous journey through space and time, from the origin of life to the amazing diversity of nature.